 McColl Building 4013 CB 3490 Chapel Hill, NC 27599-3490

 Wayne Landsman’s research focuses on the role of accounting information in capital price formation.
 Topics of research include pensions, employee stock options, asset securitization and fair value accounting.

 He teaches courses in financial accounting and financial reporting.

-Dr. Landsman is the former associate dean of the PhD Program and chair of the accounting area at UNC Kenan-Flagler.
+Dr. Landsman served as associate dean of the PhD Program from 2001-16 and chair of the accounting area from 1991-98.

-Dr. Landsman was president of the FARS of the AAA and served on the Financial Accounting Standards Advisory Council, which advises the Financial Accounting Standards Board (FASB), from 1998-2001.
+Professor Landsman was president of FARS (1996-97) and served on the Financial Accounting Standards Advisory Council, which advises the Financial Accounting Standards Board (1998-2001).

-He received his PhD in business, his MBA and his MS in statistics from Stanford University, and his AB magna cum laude in economics from Princeton University.
+He received his PhD in business, MBA and his MS in statistics from Stanford University.
+He graduated magna cum laude in economics from Princeton University.